aarondwi/together/README.md

 ## TODO: Nice to have

-1. Dynamic concurrency limit, especially for number of worker goroutines.
+1. Dynamic sizing of batch sizes, waiting time, and worker number.
 Based on upstream latency and/or work in queue, or even custom (?).
-2. Add randomized sleep option, so a lot of done works not keep contending the next part (?).
+2. Add `SubmitMany` call, that put many params with one lock call only.
-3. Add `SubmitMany` call, that put many params with one lock call only.
+3. Add per result own error, rather than only global one.
-4. Add per result own error, rather than only global one.
+4. Move to generic, once golang supports it.
-5. Move to generic, once golang supports it.
+5. Add map-based batch.
+Also move both map and list based to interface setup.